 Play takes place on Monday mornings in Bawburgh Village Hall, commencing at 10am and finishing about 1.00pm.
 The hall is open from 9.30am.
 Players are expected to be seated, ready to play by 9:50 am.
-The sessions cost £2.00.
+The sessions cost £2.00 for members and £3.00 for visitors.
 This fee includes continuous access to refreshments and biscuits.
 Players are guaranteed a partner if they attend individually.
-Visitors are welcome to play in the club’s Relaxed session with us as often as they wish.
+Visitors are welcome to play in the Club’s Relaxed session with us as often as they wish.

 Registered members of affiliated bridge clubs can just turn up and use their EBU numbers with our scoring equipment.
 If you are not currently an active member of a registered bridge club, your old EBU number is invalid and ineffectual.
 You need to notify us at least a day before your first appearance, by contacting one of the session’s organisers identified at the bottom of the page.
 All we need at this stage is your name.
 If you would like to receive the results by email after play, you can supply this optional information.